 In this article, That’s Farming, speaks to Patrick Gowing, Teagasc dairy specialist, who outlines what farmers should consider before venturing into robotic milking systems.

-TF: Is robotic milking systems becoming more popular?
+TF: Are robotic milking systems becoming more popular?

 PD: Conventional herringbones are still the most prominent ways farmers are milking cows in Ireland.